freestone-endurance/comms/_includes/parts/protocols.markdown

 **Drops**: If a runner decides to drop at your aid station, you must send them to the Aid Station Captain.
 Always record their inbound time normally.
 Only the captain can officially drop a runner.
 The captain should fill out a drop form and pin the runner's bib to it.
 They should store the drop form in the Comms binder.
 Record the runner's drop time as outbound and setting the status to Done.

 **Time-Cuts**: Runners coming in after the cutoff have a 2 minute grace period at the discretion of the Captain.
-All runners that are time-cut must have a drop form filled out.
+All runners that are time-cut must have a drop form (it can be abbreviated) filled out.
 Record their inbound time with a status as Done.

 In either case send a message to CommsHQ with the following information: